marklogic/java-client-api/CONTRIBUTING.md

     $ cd java-client-api
     $ git remote add upstream git://github.com/marklogic/java-client-api.git

-All bug fixes and new features go into the dev branch.
+All bug fixes and new features go into the [develop](https://github.com/marklogic/java-client-api/tree/develop) branch.

 We ask that you open an issue in the [issue tracker][] and get agreement from at least one of the project maintainers before you start coding.